-Figure 42 Interrupt Block Diagram
+Figure 47 Interrupt Block Diagram

 The interrupt is used to signalize special events in real time to the microcontroller.
-The interrupt block is designed as a push/pull output stage as shown in Figure 42.
+The interrupt block is designed as a push/pull output stage as shown in Figure 47.
 An interrupt is triggered and the INT pin is pulled low (active low) for t{INT} in SBC Normal and Stop Mode and it is released again once t{INT} is expired.
 The minimum HIGH-time of INT between two consecutive interrupts is t{INTD} .
 An interrupt does not cause a SBC mode change.
-Two different interrupt classes could be selected via the SPI bit INT_GLOBAL:
+Two different interrupt classes could be selected via the SPI bit INT GLOBAL:

 - Class 1 (wake interrupt INT GLOBAL=0): all wake-up events stored in the wake status SPI register (WK_STAT_1 and WK_STAT_2) cause an interrupt (default setting).
-An interrupt is only triggered if the respective function is also enabled as a wake source (including GPIOx if configured as a wake input). - Class 2 (global interrupt INT GLOBAL=1): in addition to the wake-up events, all signalled failures stored in the other status registers cause an interrupt (the register WK_LVL_STAT is not generating interrupts)
+An interrupt is only triggered if the respective function is also enabled as a wake source (including GPIOx if configured as a wake input).
+The CAN time out signalization CANTO is also considered as a wake source.
+Therefore, the interrupt mask bit CANTO MASK has higher priority than the bit INT GLOBAL, i.e. Integral is not taken into account for CANTO. - Class 2 (global interrupt INT GLOBAL=1): in addition to the wake-up events, all signalled failures stored in the other status registers cause an interrupt (the register WK_LVL_STAT is not generating interrupts)